cyrildewit/eloquent-viewable/README.md

 ### Remove views on delete

-To automatically delete all views of an viewable Eloquent model on delete, you can enable it by setting the `removeViewsOnDelete` property to `true` in your model definition.
+To automatically delete all views associated with a viewable Eloquent model when it is deleted, set the `removeViewsOnDelete` property to `true` in your model definition.

 ```php